-Intra-district Permit applications are requests to allow students that reside within the boundaries of one school within the LAUSD to attend another school within the LAUSD, as school capacity permits.
+Intra-District Permit applications are requests to allow students that reside within the boundaries of one school within the LAUSD to attend another school within the LAUSD, as school capacity permits.
 Initial permit applications require the approval of the two LAUSD schools involved.
-Initial Intra-district Permit Applications for the upcoming school year will be accepted starting February 1st.
+Initial Intra-District Permit Applications for the upcoming school year will be accepted starting the second Monday of March.
 School administrators may not delay or deny authorization of an application that meets the criteria for an Intra-district Permit unless that program or opportunity is already offered at the school of residence.